KY-Aegis/Sales-Checkout-System/README.md

-# Simple-Sales-Checkout-System
+# Sales-Checkout-System
-This code is a simple Sales Checkout System that will ask the user to input the current date and login credentials that is stored in a .txt file and allows them to manipulate the inventory for checkout and allows the user to print out the receipt at the final phase of the checkout process.
+This code is a Sales Checkout System that will ask the user to input the current date and login credentials that is stored in a .txt file and allows them to manipulate the inventory for checkout and allows the user to print out the receipt at the final phase of the checkout process.

 # Required Txt Files:
 1. Admin.txt (Txt file to store admin login credentials)</br>